 An education programme was fundamental to Armonico Consort from the outset.
 Christopher explains,

 “We were asked by a county music service not to form a children’s choir, which struck me as odd as there were so many young people and so few opportunities.
 We ignored them, and in 2007 founded our first AC Academy after-school choir and they've been going strong ever since.”

 “We spotted a gap in the provision for young people and devised an effective and efficient way of training teachers as choir leaders, leaving a strong legacy in each school.”

 This Choir Creation scheme became the backbone of AC Academy and has led to partnerships with the Royal Albert Hall and six music hubs across the UK, reaching 15,000 children a year.
 By 2020, Armonico Consort aims to create 300 children’s choirs and 300 new choir leaders.
 As a testament to its legacy, in 2016, 2000 children from 50 choirs created by AC Academy performed together at the Royal Albert Hall.
 The performance also saw the results of a new song-writing and performing programme for children with special needs:

 “We never cease to be blown away by what these incredible young people can achieve,”

-And the work goes on: a new partnership with the music faculty of the University of Cambridge is finding ways to train masters’ students as leaders of the future.
+And the work goes on: in 2018 a new scholarship scheme began offering singing lessons from the finest tutors and performance opportunities alongside professional musicians to exceptionally talented young singers while a new partnership with the music faculty of the University of Cambridge is finding ways to train MMus choral conducting students as youth choir leaders of the future.